jinzalabim/Data-Mining-Projects/README.md

 Each project directory contains detailed instructions on how to use the scripts and what data to expect.
 Refer to the specific project's README.md or documentation files for more information.

 Thank you for exploring my Data Mining Projects repository!
-We hope you find these resources useful and informative for your data mining endeavors.
+I hope you find these resources useful and informative for your data mining endeavors.